 Another dimension to her which fits in with the profile of autism is her love of routine.
 I have tried in vain to break her routine....and attempted to get her to live a more normal, and flexible existence...but no chance.

 Another strange thing is that if she is talking intently with me, and a friend sits nearby in the library (notably ofcourse!) she would just rudely ignore him, or her as if they did not exist.
 Indeed, a Jewish friend told me that MJi or the "little mouse" as he calls her was with him on a computer course.
 She would all the while just ignore him as if he was not there.

 In spite of what has just been said I did fall in love with her.
 She seemed such a very human person in spite of her "condition," and I cannot help feeling protective towards her.
-She is more of a sister to me than anything else.
-I prefer it that way because I would not be able live with someone like that.
+She is more of a sister to me than anything else ( though I never had one, or even a brother) I prefer it that way because I would not be able live with someone like that.
 This is something she would intelligently understand.